nuuuwan/news_lk3_data/README.md

 Multiple videos shared on social media showed a large cargo ship ramming into one of the bridge’s support pillars, causing it to come crashing down into the river.

 A large portion of the Francis Scott Key Bridge is now under water, as flight tracking website FlightRadar24 showed the Maryland State Police circling the site of the crash in a helicopter.

+Kevin Cartwright, director of communications for the fire department, said the city was dealing with a “developing mass casualty incident”.

 ...